I am a capable mom.

 Even more, if I put myself in situations that are tricky, or overwhelming, or tiring then I cannot doubt it because in this case success isn’t always doing it flawlessly but rather in simply doing it.

 I underestimated what I could take on as a mother and what my kids could endure or accomplish.
-I created an anxious atmosphere in the home where I would always say no to my husband.
-When he wanted some time away, to work overtime, or to run out for errands.
-If the kids weren’t napping I would say no. I wouldn’t cook certain things when I was alone with the kids because I had this notion that more dishes and complicated recipes had no privilidge in my day.
+I created an anxious atmosphere in the home where I would always say no to my husband when he wanted some time away, to work overtime, or to run out for errands.
+If the kids weren’t napping I would say no. I wouldn’t cook certain things when I was alone with the kids because I had this notion that more dishes and complicated recipes had no privilege in my day.
 I was too tied up being a mom.
 I would opt to stay inside rather than bundle up and get the kids out of the house.
 Chasing a curious baby, constantly removing small objects from her mouth, playing with an unstoppable toddler sounded too tiring for a tired mom.

 I was stranded on parent island with wild cavemen children.
 I wasn’t capable of managing all of this.